andymeneely/project-timber-wolf/rules/RULES.md

 ![noise tracker](fig_noise.png)
 {:.xl_fig .example-right}

-**Every action has a cost.** For each 🔊 your teammates incur, increase the Noise tracker by one.
+**Every action has a cost.** For each 🔊 your team incurs, increase the Noise tracker by one.

 **Raise Alert ⚠**.
 If the Noise tracker reaches a space with an Alert ⚠, immediately Raise Alert ⚠.
-If the Noise marker gets to the final slot, then the Escape Phase is Initiated at the end of the round (see _Escape Phase_).
+When the Noise marker reaches to the final slot, each noise thereafter raises one Alert ⚠.

 ## Loot Chits